Our Commissioners

 On this page

-Professor Barney Glover, AO – Commissioner, Jobs and Skills Australia
+Professor Barney Glover, AO – Commissioner

 Professor Barney Glover, AO, began his five-year term as Commissioner of Jobs and Skills Australia on 15 April 2024.